blueprint-platform/codegen-blueprint/PULL_REQUEST_TEMPLATE.md

 # 🧩 Pull Request Template

-Thank you for contributing to **codegen-blueprint** 🙌 This project is architecture-first and contract-driven, so please keep PRs **small, focused, and explicit**.
+Thank you for contributing to **codegen-blueprint** 🙌 This project is architecture-first and contract-driven (profiles, ports, and generated guardrails), so please keep PRs **small, focused, and explicit**.

 ---